dampcardboard/ross_02/wiki/main_page.md

 ### Characters

-Alphabetically, the current players are: Angela, June, Matías, and Will.
+Alphabetically, the current players are: Angela, Jason, June, Matías, and Will.
 Their characters form the Perilous Adventure Society of Morgrave University, and are, respectively:

 * Pepper Thistlehedge, Lightfoot Halfling Bard 5 / Accursed 1 (College of Glamour / Mystery Curse)
+* Bazgul of Graywall, Orc Justiciar 6 (Division of Execution)
 * Anemone d'Lyrandar, Half-elf Wizard 6 (War Magic)
 * Leonus Zecrum, Stout Halfling Accursed 5 / Cleric 1 (Curse of the Plague / Grave Domain)
 * Valon Woodsrow, Wood Elf Ranger 6 (Beastmaster)